Xubuntu/wiki.xubuntu.org/Testing.md

 anything to your main system.
-Instead of re-downloading the whole ISO each time you can use [Zsync](https://help.ubuntu.com/community/ZsyncCdImage) to update it (zsync only downloads the bits that have changed)
+Instead of re-downloading the whole ISO each time you can use [Zsync](https://help.ubuntu.com/community/ZsyncCdImage) to update it (zsync only downloads the bits that have changed).

 This type of testing is mostly needed during community testing weeks, when the Xubuntu QA team puts out a call for testers on the [development mailing list](https://lists.ubuntu.com/mailman/listinfo/xubuntu-devel)